Wikimedia-Sverige/project-start/README.md

 Configure Pywikibot, following the instructions on https://www.mediawiki.org/wiki/Manual:Pywikibot/user-config.py.

 To edit Phabricator, a Conduit API token is required.
 This can be generated in the user settings: `Settings` -> `Conduit API Tokens`.
+The API token is read from environment variable `PHAB_API_TOKEN` which can be specified in the file `.env`.

 # Input Data
 ## Files